Julio-Onna/UserGuidePal/README.md

 Improvements:

 - Instead of getting the story manually, get it using a webhook, cronjob or something similar
+- Maybe we can use a better prompt and/or tweak the constants for better response?
 - Maybe we can use an LLM model we train for ourselves?
 So we could use onna-specific user stories
 - Currently using requests, maybe the code can be cleaner
 - ?